Chicago looks deserted as people stay home due to COVID-19

-CHICAGO (WGN) — Chicago is beginning a period of social isolation, with many public places and streets sitting empty Monday morning.
+CHICAGO (WGN) — Chicago is beginning a period of social isolation, with many public places and streets that were empty Monday morning.

 Many workers could be seen leaving offices, computers in hand and preparing for a stretch of work from home.